-The interest in and use of advanced computing has grown across the board in all areas of national scientific and technological knowledge with the creation of the editions of Computing Projects Calls Avançada, organized by FCT, through its unit FCCN.
+Interest in and use of advanced computing has grown across all areas of national scientific and technological knowledge with the creation of the Advanced Computing Projects Competition, organized by the FCT, through its FCCN unit.

-Technological advances in several scientific areas in Portugal - such as materials engineering, renewable energy, climate, health, automotive industry, aerospace engineering and even psychology and political science - require supercomputing tools.
-Supercomputers can perform billions of operations per second, which offers a huge advantage, enabling simulations that would otherwise not be possible or would take years to complete.
-The National Network for Advanced Computing (RNCA) aggregates and makes available several supercomputing resources to the national Research and Innovation communities since 2019.
+Technological advances in various scientific fields in Portugal—such as materials engineering, renewable energy, climate, healthcare, the automotive industry, aerospace engineering, and even psychology and political science—require supercomputing tools.
+Supercomputers can perform billions of operations per second, which offers a huge advantage, enabling simulations that would otherwise be impossible or would take years to complete.
+National Advanced Computing Network (RNCA) aggregates and makes available various supercomputing resources to the national Research and Innovation communities since 2019.

-The 140 projects approved in the 3rd edition represent access to 50 national institutions, 40 million CPU core.hours and 46 thousand GPU.hours allocated, with project valuation estimated at more than 500 thousand euros.
-The approved projects are starting on RNCA platforms offering High Performance Computing (HPC), Scientific Cloud Computing (SCC) or Virtual Research Environments (VRE) resources:
+The 140 projects approved in the 3rd edition represent access to 50 national institutions, 40 million CPU core hours and 46 thousand GPU hours allocated, with the project value estimated at more than 500 thousand euros..
+You approved projects are starting on RNCA platforms that offer High Performance Computing (HPC) resources, Computing in Cloud Scientific (SCC) or Virtual Research Environments (VRE):

-Beneficiaries have 6 or 12 months to implement HPC and SCC projects or 24 months for VRE projects.
-The projects are divided into 3 access typologies:
+Beneficiaries have 6 or 12 months to complete HPC and SCC projects, or 24 months for VRE projects.
+Projects are divided into 3 types of access:

 • A0 – Experimental Access with 62 projects (100% approval)